cbpark/YAM2/README.md

 In macOS, one can install NLopt using [Homebrew](https://brew.sh/).
 We have tested our codes with the NLopt version >= 2.6.2.

-The YAM2 library can be built by running `make`.
+The source code of the YAM2 library can be built by running `make`.
 If the path to NLopt is `/usr/local`, append the path to the `make` command:

 ```
 NLOPT=/usr/local make